 Bill Status Purpose H.R.
+2361 Interior, Environment and Related Agencies Appropriations Bill FY2006 Passed the Senate June 29, 2005 (S.Rept.
+109-80) Would fund EPA at \$7.88 billion for FY2006.
+Passed the House May 19, 2005 (H.Rept.
+109-80 Would fund EPA at \$7.71 billion for FY2006.
+H.R.
 2419 Energy and Water Development Appropriations Act for FY2006 Passed the House May 24, 2005 (H.Rept.
 109-86).
 Would appropriate funding for environmental cleanup at former defense nuclear weapons sites.
-H.R.
+Passed the Senate July 1, 2005 (S.Rept.
+109-84) H.R.
 2528 Military Quality of Life and Veterans Affairs Appropriations Act for FY2006 Passed the House May 26, 2005 (H.Rept.
 109-95).
 Would appropriate funding for national defense programs, including environmental cleanup at active, closed, and other former military installations.
 Does not include exemptions from the Clean Air Act, Solid Waste Disposal Act, and CERCLA that DOD had requested.
 S. 131 Clear Skies Act Markup failed on a tie vote March 9, 2005.
 A bill to amend the Clean Air Act to reduce air pollution from electric utilities through expansion of cap and trade programs, and to alter or delete current provisions of the Clean Air Act applicable to electric utilities.
 S. 606 Reliable Fuels Act Reported by Senate Committee on Environment and Public Works on May 26, 2005 (S.Rept.
-109-74).
-Requires the use of 6 billion gallons of renewable fuel by 2012.
+109-74), then superseded by provisions incorporated into H.R.
+6. Requires the use of 6 billion gallons of renewable fuel by 2012.
 Bans the use of MTBE nationwide four years after enactment.
 Eliminates reformulated gasoline oxygen requirements.
 S. 732 (H.R.
 3) The Safe, Accountable, Flexible and Efficient Transportation Equity Act of 2005 (SAFETEA) Approved by Senate Environment and Public Works Committee on March 17, 2005 (S.Rept.
 109-53).
 Passed as H.R.
 3 May 17, 2005 Environmental provisions similar to H.R.
 3. In addition to historic sites, amendments to the DOT Act of 1966 would apply to publicly owned parks, recreation areas, wildlife and waterfowl refuges.
 S. 1042 National Defense Authorization Act for FY2006 Reported by the Senate Armed Services Committee on May 17, 2005 (S.Rept.
 109-69).
 Would authorize funding for national defense programs, including environmental cleanup at active, closed, and other former military installations, and former defense nuclear weapons sites.
 Does not include exemptions from the Clean Air Act, Solid Waste Disposal Act, and CERCLA that DOD had requested.
+S. 1400 Water Infrastructure Financing Act Approved by Senate Environment and Public Works Committee July 20, 2005 Authorizes funds for clean water and drinking water state revolving fund programs.